 Liver function tests: The doctor may also recommend for liver function tests.
 These tests determine the functioning of the liver.
 Abnormal findings in the liver function tests may indicate stress or damaged liver.

 Imaging techniques: Various imaging techniques such as Magnetic Resonance Imaging (MRI), Ultrasound, Transient elastography, and Computed Tomography (CT) diagnose hepatitis infection.
-Imaging technique determines the extent of liver damage, the presence of fluid in the abdomen, and tumours in the liver.
+The imaging technique determines the extent of liver damage, the presence of fluid in the abdomen, and tumors in the liver.

-Liver biopsy: The doctor may advise a liver biopsy to evaluate the damage in the liver or to analyze the tumour for malignancy.
+Liver biopsy: The doctor may advise a liver biopsy to evaluate the damage in the liver or to analyze the tumor for malignancy.

 The treatment depends upon the type of hepatitis.
-In general, the doctor will recommend to take enough rest, eat smaller meals, nutritious diet, avoiding oily food, alcohol and unnecessary medications, take adequate fluids and maintain adequate hygiene.
+In general, the doctor will recommend taking enough rest, eat smaller meals, nutritious diet, avoiding oily food, alcohol and unnecessary medications, take adequate fluids and maintain adequate hygiene.